 Palazzo delle Albere – Right in front of the MUSE entrance is 16th-century Palazzo delle Albere.
 Built as a villa stronghold, today it hosts several temporary exhibitions.
 Visit the different floors for some gorgeous frescoes.

 Duomo di Trento – This is a must and one of the top landmarks in Trento.
 San Vigilio Cathedral is a Romanesque-style church devoted to the saint patron of the city.
-Of very ancient origins, don’t miss to visit the archaeological site in its underground.
+Of very ancient origins, don’t miss visiting the archaeological site in its underground.

 Where to stay in Trento